Younger Rajaratnam not insider trader like brother, lawyer says

-NEW YORK Just because the one-time billionaire hedge fund manager Raj Rajaratnam engaged in insider trading doesn't mean his younger brother did as well, a lawyer for Rengan Rajaratnam told jurors on Wednesday.
+NEW YORK, June 18 Just because the one-time billionaire hedge fund manager Raj Rajaratnam engaged in insider trading doesn't mean his younger brother did as well, a lawyer for Rengan Rajaratnam told jurors on Wednesday.

 In opening statements during Rengan Rajaratnam's trial in New York federal court, lawyer Daniel Gitner portrayed his client as the youngest of five children who lived in the shadow of his oldest brother, Galleon Group LLC's founder.

-U.S. prosecutors say Rengan Rajaratnam conspired with his brother to trade on inside information about technology companies, Clearwire Corp and Advanced Micro Devices Inc AMD.N, in 2008.
+U.S. prosecutors say Rengan Rajaratnam conspired with his brother to trade on inside information about technology companies, Clearwire Corp and Advanced Micro Devices Inc , in 2008.

-While evidence would show Raj Rajaratnam was seeking out secret information to trade on, said Gitner, Rengan Rajaratnam was focussed on legitimate research and was never told any illegal tips.
+While evidence would show Raj Rajaratnam was seeking out secret information to trade on, said Gitner, Rengan Rajaratnam was focused on legitimate research and was never told any illegal tips.

 "Rengan did not do what Raj did, Rengan did not know what Raj knew, and Rengan is flat out not guilty," he said.